“I gave too much and didn’t get anything back.”

-(By the way, I’ve just published my brand new DVD titled “Becoming His One & Only!”…Click HERE to find out more details and how you can get your man to fall deeper in love with you and beg you to be his one and only)
+(By the way, I’ve just published my brand new program titled “Becoming His One & Only!”…Click HERE to find out more details and how you can get your man to fall deeper in love with you, and BEG you to be his one and only)

-On the other hand, if we really become attuned to what is value to a man, we can be proud knowing that we are earning a great relationship!
+If we really become attuned to what is value to a man, we can be proud knowing that we are earning a great relationship!

-What a waste of energy that is – especially the victim mindset that comes with this way of thinking.
+Especially the victim mindset that comes with this way of thinking.

 P.S.
 Connect with me on social media.